-It is based on the idea that there are no one-size-fits-all approaches to collecting and analyzing data but rather a variety of tools and techniques that can be used in combination.
+It is based on the idea that there are no one-size-fits-all approaches to collecting and analysing data but rather a variety of tools and techniques that can be used in combination.

-It also recognizes that the best way to manage any organization’s data is to tailor it for each organization’s specific needs using relevant and up-to-date data.
+It also recognizes that the best way to manage any organization’s data is to tailor it to each organization’s specific needs using relevant and up-to-date data.

 With agile data management, you’re tracking every piece of data, whether in a record or not, and you’re ensuring that you can understand what’s happening with each piece.

 An excellent example is an auction site where they collect information on each item to provide a more accurate price.

 They also have a system that automatically updates this information based on new bids.

 The difference between agile and traditional data management